dmiller/clojure-clr-next/_drafts/2025-02-14-symbolic-of-what.md

    but also `"` (read a string) and `\` (read a character) -- then call the special reader for that thing.
 - otherwise, we have a _token_.

-For tokens, we accummulate characters until we hit the end of the input or a charact that can't be in a token.
+For tokens, we accummulate characters until we hit the end of the input or a character that can't be in a token.
-Characters that can't be in a token are whitespace  or terminating macro character (that includes characters like `(` and `)`)`).
+Characters that can't be in a token are whitespace  or terminating macro character (that includes characters like `(` and `)`).
 For the JVM version of the reader, that is entirely the definition of a token.
 On the CLR, we added `|`-escaping to make it possible to enter CLR typenames that have otherwise unacceptable (terminating) characters; this complicates token reading just a bit.